 No one to carry your groceries in?
 Here you go, these are brilliant.
 You can load these bag holders up with heavy plastic grocery bags and still carry them comfortably into the house because the handle is so soft.
 Even 80 pounds of grocery bags will not dig into your hands.
 They fit in your purse.

-I have learned that widowhood is a solitary journey.
+I have read lots of commentaries written by widows.
+One thing they all say is this: “Life Sucks Now!”
+And it’s true, life really did suck in the beginning.
+I have learned that happiness is a choice that takes real determination.
+Life will get better.
+Widowhood is a solitary journey.
 It may take a while, but you will figure it out.
 Hang in there.

 As always, take care.
 You can do it